 I recommend taking your pizza recipe that you are familiar with and adding an additional 50% yeast to the recipe that you usually would.
 The temperature of the water should be increased to 100F/38C.
 This will speed up the initial fermentation rate.

-Hopefully I’ve alleviated your concerns about alcoholic smelling dough.
-Usually it is nothing worried about, and is a natural part of the fermentation process.
+Hopefully, I’ve alleviated your concerns about an alcoholic-smelling dough.
+Usually, it is nothing worried about and is a natural part of the fermentation process.

 After building up some experience you should be able to tell when pizza dough is ready to bake, and when it has over-fermented.
 If you are making a big quantity of dough, you can store the dough in the fridge and test it out on consecutive days and see the difference for yourself.
 And you get to eat a lot of pizza which is never a bad thing.

 My best tip for making pizza in a home oven is to use a pizza “steel”.
 This adds intense heat from below as a brick oven would – I have this steel from Amazon which is a significantly lower price than the original brand but works perfectly.
 Steel is more conductive than stone so transfers more heat, they don’t shatter and they are easier to clean.
 If it’s out of your price range then the 2nd best option is a pizza stone made from cordierite.
 To see a round-up of the most important pizza equipment then see my essential pizza equipment list.